 Recognising that problems can sometimes arise does not undermine or debase the value of the community; it simply acknowledges our human frailty and is a first step in tackling and reducing problems, no matter how rare they are.
 Acknowledging that the assistant curates in training and their training incumbents are developing new relationships in the context of learning, we have developed a document that may help when things go wrong in the training context.

 Before using the formal stages of the grievance and disciplinary procedures as described below, please use all informal stages to resolve conflict and address any misunderstanding that arises.
 To facilitate this, the diocese has trained mediators available to help in such circumstances.

 Mediation is a structured approach of face-to-face dialogue to enable people to address their conflicts with each other in a safe environment with an experienced third party - the mediator(s) - present.
 In the Diocese of Oxford, we follow the Bridge Builders model, where two mediators are involved.

 For more information on this model, please visit the Bridge Builders website.
 It is voluntary - people only take part if they want to, and to be successful, participants must want it to work.
 Some costs will be incurred, which, depending on the circumstances, may be borne by the individuals, the parish or the diocese.

 We expect a high standard of integrity and service from all our clergy.
 Mostly that standard is met, but occasionally individual clergy fall short of what is expected of them.
-When this happens, there are two different ways you can respond (informal and formal), as summarised below:
+Unfortunately, there are times when, in this context, someone might feel that they have not been treated in an appropriate way, or that a clergyperson has done something which they should not have done, or has not done something which they should have done.
+When this happens, we advise you to follow the stages outlined below:

 - If, however, your complaint is about the vicar or the situation remains unresolved, please have a word with your local area dean or lay chair (use the staff list if you are unsure who this is);